DeutscheGabanna/Obsidian-Daylio-Parser/README.md

 - the Daylio export file has to be named **daylio.csv**.
 I'm sorry you have to rename your file or the code, I might add more flexibility to this later.
 - the Daylio export file has to be in the same directory as the Python script.
 - you can tweak some parameters in the code to adjust it to your preferences.
 The parameters are at the top of the file.
+- running the script again overwrites the old .md notes.
+If you have any files in that folder that match "YYYY-MM-DD.md" template, you'd better run the script somewhere else.